ArtisanMobile/SampleAndroidAppWithArtisan/artisan/README.md

 Thank you for using Artisan!
 This installer will automatically integrate the Artisan SDK into your application, enabling you to connect to Artisan and begin testing and optimizing your native Android app!

+These instructions and more reference are available at http://docs.useartisan.com/dev/quickstart-for-android

 ## Table of Contents

 --------------------------------------------------